 This post may contain affiliate links for which I may earn a small commission if items are purchased via the link.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Are you planning a trip to Poland with kids?
 Kraków is a great city to visit with kids!
+Really, the entire country of Poland is super family friendly with tons to do with kids.
 There are many things to do in Kraków with kids, your days will be filled from morning to night.
 We flew Air New Zealand from LAX to LHR, then on to Poland after a layover.
 We had a Skycouch on Air New Zealand, so the flight was very comfortable and we were able to sleep well.

 THINGS TO NOTE:

 -Poland uses Złoty as their currency.
 Many places take credit cards but we still encountered some that did not.
 That said, I pulled out 500 Złoty (around $130 USD) on our first day, and we had a ton left over after 4 days!
 Poland is super, super cheap.
 You can have a meal for 2 with many dishes for under $15.

 -While English was widely spoken (Kraków is probably the most visited Polish city foreigners), there were still places where Polish came in handy and me being fluent (it’s my first language) helped a lot!
 Learn some basic phrases or when all else fails, rely on Google translate.